• Skip to main content

 Important Ingredient Notes

-A complete list of ingredients along with measurements and detailed recipe instructions can be found in the recipe card located at the bottom of this post.
+The detailed ingredient list with measurements is in the recipe card at the bottom of this post.

 Crust

 • Flour.
-Be sure to use all-purpose flour for the pie crust.
+Use all-purpose flour for the pie crust.
 Weigh your flour using a kitchen scale for the most accurate measurement or spoon the flour into the measuring cup and level it off with a knife.

 • Butter.
 Make sure your butter is very cold before adding it to the flour.
 I recommend cutting the butter into cubes and placing it in the freezer while you prepare the other crust ingredients.
 If using salted butter, do not add any additional salt to the crust.